infobip/mobile-messaging-cordova-plugin/README.md

 It is possible to manage other installations belonging to the current user if there are any.
 There are two methods intended to be used for this.

-`MobileMessaging.prototype.setInstallationAsPrimary(pushRegId, callback, errorCallback)` is intended to set other installation as primary.
-Note that only one installation can be primary so this call is going to remove the previous flag.
-You can obtain `pushRegId` of the installation from the list of installations in user data model.
+`MobileMessaging.prototype.setInstallationAsPrimary(pushRegistrationId, callback, errorCallback)` is intended to set other installation as primary.
+Note that only one installation can be primary so this call is going to remove the previous `isPrimaryDevice` flag.
+You can obtain `pushRegistrationId` of the installation from the list of installations in user data model.

-`MobileMessaging.prototype.depersonalizeInstallation(pushRegId, callback, errorCallback)` is intended to depersonalize other installation that is currently personalized with current user (remote logout).
+`MobileMessaging.prototype.depersonalizeInstallation(pushRegistrationId, callback, errorCallback)` is intended to depersonalize other installation that is currently personalized with current user (remote logout).

 ### Interacting with tags and custom attributes